ganrad/aks-aspnet-sqldb-rest/README.md

 3. A **Azure DevOps** (formerly Visual Studio Team Services) Account.
 You can get a free Azure DevOps account by accessing the [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) web page.
 4. Review [Overview of Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).  **Azure Cloud Shell** is an interactive, browser accessible shell for managing Azure resources.
 You will be using the Cloud Shell to create the Bastion Host (Linux VM).
 5.  **This project assumes readers are familiar with Linux containers (`eg., docker, OCI runc, Clear Containers ...`), Container Platforms (`eg., Kubernetes`), DevOps (`Continuous Integration/Continuous Deployment`) concepts and developing/deploying Microservices.
 As such, this project is primarily targeted at technical/solution architects who have a good understanding of some or all of these solutions/technologies.
 If you are new to Linux Containers/Kubernetes and/or would like to get familiar with container solutions available on Microsoft Azure, please go thru the hands-on labs that are part of the [MTC Container Bootcamp](https://github.com/Microsoft/MTC_ContainerCamp) first.**
-6. (Optional) Download and install [Microsoft SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017).
+6. (Optional) Download and install [Microsoft SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) to manage SQL Server database artifacts.
-7. (Optional) Download and install [Post App](https://www.getpostman.com/apps).
+7. (Optional) Download and install [Postman App](https://www.getpostman.com/apps), a REST API Client.

 **Workflow:**